 Re-Grow was developed for the Game Design and Development module by a team of ten: four programmers and six artists.
-As Lead Designer, I was in charge of maintaining and updating the Game Design Document and Asset List as the project evolved over time.
+As the Designer, I was in charge of maintaining and updating the Game Design Document and Asset List as the project evolved over time.
 The game’s themes and gameplay features were worked on by the team as a whole with everyone pitching in their opinions and ideas.

 As one of the programmers, I worked on several project features, including:

 - The enemy AI - I utilised Unity’s NavMesh Components to help the AI with environment navigation.
 The AI has several states that it can be in which are expressed in-game using little status icons that appear above the enemy’s heads:

 - Patrolling - The default state, which does NOT have an icon.
 The enemy moves in a random direction until it bumps into an object.

 - Chasing - The enemy enters this state when near the player.
 Movement speed increases and the player becomes the target.

 - Investigating - The enemy is drawn to a point of interest that the player has interacted with (i.e. a deactivated fracking drill, a planted plant, etc.).

 - Sapped - The enemy was hit by the sap of the sap plant, rendering it immobile for a short duration.

 - Spored - The enemy came into contact with a spore plant’s spores, clouding its sight.
 The enemy is unaware of the player for a short duration.